 If the problem seems too much for you to handle, I would suggest you schedule your first hypnosis session as soon before your flight as possible.
 I approach fear of flying the same way I treat any fear.
 First I probe for the root cause of the issue.
 Often there is a distinct origination point that may have little or nothing to do with flying.
 If this is found I help the client hypnotically to reframe it in such a way that it no longer applies to flying.
 The next step is to desensitize the fear.
 You will be guided through an imaginary flight from packing to arriving.
 You will be directed to gently experience a toned down version of your fear and to allow it to disappear and then to associate feelings of enjoyment and relaxation while flying.
 Other techniques include time compression, distraction/dissociation and somnambulism.
 In time compression, you are conditioned to experience the flight as very short so it seems to be “over almost as soon as they leave the gate.”

-The following is a list of additional steps you can take right now to ease your anxieties.
+Don’t wait until your flight is boarding.
+Call now to get started.
+In the meantime, here’s a list of fearless flying tips you can use right now to ease your anxieties.

 Here are some comments on how hypnosis can help reduce or eliminate the fear of flying.
 Typically these are after a 3 session program: